fionera/fionera.github.io/content/blog/splunker/index.md

 After about an evening of implementing the format and another day of optimizing the reader to read-ahead and use an optimized varint decoder I was at the current speed of about half a gigabyte per second.
 There is probably still room to improve, e.g. using simd instructions to accelerate the varint decoding even more but this has to be it for now.

 With all these optimizations I was able to decode the 800GB of compressed data in about 30 minutes.
 ![img_1.png](img_1.png)

+If you also have splunk data which you want to decode you can try to use [splunker](https://github.com/fionera/splunker) which is the result of this journey and if you have any problems with it, feel free to open an issue